-Control Memories CA and CB (FIG. 10)
+CONTROL MEMORIES CA and CB (FIG. 10)

 The control memories CA and CB both are 96 word memories of 8 bit words, and each stores the addresses of the information memory IM and a hold bit.
 In the illustrated embodiment, each of the control memories CA and CB is formed of 12 type 7489 read/write memories connected so as to form one 96 × 8 memory.
-Each of these control memories CA and CB is written into
+Each of these control memories CA and CB is written into and read out by selection two of the 12 read/write memories and by then addressing a location within those selected memories.
+As indicated above, the selection and addressing is via the steering gate 900, as more particularly described below.

-The control memories CA and CB are used for storing the time slot identities of the two or more time slots in communication with one another.
-In other words, since any time slot must be able to "talk" to another, the control memories CA and CB allow for storage of 10 which time slots are in communication.
-For each time slot the information memory IM stores the PCM data and the control memory CA or CB stores and gives the address of some other time slot from which the present time slot will receive data.
-Only the control memory CA or CB is required for two party conversations, with the other being provided for conferencing or to insert tones on to a conversation.
+The control memories CA and CB are used for stor- 5 ing the time slot identities of the two more time slots in communication with one another.
+In other words, since any time slot must be able to "talk" to another, the control memories CA and CB allow for storage of slot, the information memory IM stores the PCM data and the control memory CA or CB stores and gives the address of some other time slot from which the present time slot will receive data.
+Only the control memory the other being provided for conferencing or to insert tones on to a conversation.

-the control memories CA and CB is via the steering gate 900.
-The data or time slot identities to be written into the control memories CA and CB is provided to them by the CPU data storage 1210 for the call processor unit CPU, while the reading and writing of these 25 control memories CA and CB is controlled by the CPU control 1200.
-The data read from the control memories CA and CB is coupled to a steering gate 1001 which is operable to couple the output of either the control memory CA or CB to the steering gate 600 and a steer- 30 ing gate 1310.
+As indicated above, the selecting and addressing of the control memories CA and CB is via the steering gate 900.
+The date or time slot identities to be written 20 into the control memories CA and CB is provided to them by the CPU data storage 1210 for the call processor unit CPU, while the reading and writing of these control memories CA and CB is controlled by the CPU control 1200.
+The data read from the control memories 25 CA and CB is coupled to a steering gate 1001 which is operable to couple the output of either the control memory CA or CB to the steering gate 600 and a steering gate 1310.

-More particularly, as indicated above, the operation is slaved to the operation of the information memory IM for normal time switch operation.
-During every time slot during the absence of the B and C pulses 35 which are coupled to an AND gate 903 whose output selectively enables the steering gate 900, an address defined by the outputs from the time slot counter 402 is gated through the steering gate 900 to select one address location or word of the control memories CA and CB to be read back to the information memory IM, via the steering gates 1001 and 600.
-The output of both the control memories CA and CB is available for three quarters of every time slot (i.e., except during the occurrence of the B and C pulses), and these outputs are coupled to the steering gate 1001.
-This steering gate 1001, described more fully below, is gated to allow the data output from the control memory CA to be sent out to the steering gates 600 and 1310 for the first half of a time slot (i.e., during the \overline{C} pulse).
-During the following or next quarter of that time slot, the steering gate 1001 is gated to send out to the data read from the control memory CB to the steering gates 600 and 1310.
+is slaved to the operation of the information memory IM for normal time switch operation.
+During every time slot during the absence of the B and C pulses which are coupled to an AND gate 903 whose output selectively enables the steering gate 900, an address 35 defined by the outputs from the time slot counter 402 is gated through the steering gate 900 to select one address location or word of the control memories CA and CB to be read back to the information memory IM, via the steering gates 1001 and 600.
+The output of both 40 the control memories CA and CB is available for three quarters of every time slot (i.e., except during the occurrence of the B and C pulses), and these outputs are coupled to the steering gate 1001.
+This steering gate 1001, described more fully below, is gated to allow the 45 data output from the control memory CA to be sent out to the steering gates 600 and 1310 for the first half of a time slot (i.e., during the $\overline{C}$ pulse).
+During the following or next quarter of that time slot, the steering gate control memory CB to the steering gates 600 and 1310.
 The data outputs of the control memories CA and CB contain the time slot identities or numbers which correspond to the addresses of the information memory IM, and the above-described hold bits CAH and CBH.